-On Thursday 12 February 2026, the 5th edition of the International Bike & hike Tourism Conference (IBTC) takes place in conference center Domstad, Utrecht, the Netherlands.
+On Thursday 12 February 2026, the 5th edition of the International Bike & hike Tourism Conference (IBTC) took place in conference center Domstad, Utrecht, the Netherlands.

-For the 2026 edition, we have chosen the theme “Rerouting Cycling & Hiking Tourism”.
+For the 2026 edition, the chosen theme was “Rerouting Cycling & Hiking Tourism”.
 As outdoor recreation booms, many natural areas are feeling the strain – impacting both the environment and the visitor experience.

 By reimagining and redrawing cycling and hiking routes, we can inspire travelers to step beyond well-trodden trails and into different, lesser-known landscapes.
 The big question: How can route planners, regions, and tourism services influence this shift, without displacing the problem?
 And, just as importantly, how do we change habits and encourage people to venture outside their usual comfort zones?
 Join us as we navigate these challenges and pave the way for more sustainable, enjoyable outdoor adventures.